kroma-network/kroma/specs/rollup-node.md

 1. Select inputs from the L1 chain, on top of the last L2 block: a list of blocks, with transactions and associated data and receipts.
-2. Read L1 information, deposits, and [proposing batches][g-proposer-batch] in order to generate [payload attributes][g-payload-attr] (essentially [a block without output properties][g-block]).
+2. Read L1 information, deposits, and [sequencing batches][g-sequencer-batch] in order to generate [payload attributes][g-payload-attr] (essentially [a block without output properties][g-block]).
 3. Pass the payload attributes to the [execution engine][g-exec-engine], so that the L2 block (including [output block properties][g-block]) may be computed.